Dr. V.K.Maheshwari, M.A (Socio, Phil) B.Sc. M. Ed, Ph.D.

 The Smart Learning approach provides learners of all ages and walks of life with a framework and a host of Smart Thinking Tools that motivate higher levels of understanding.
 Through the process learners activate and build background knowledge, process information, transform their learning into a product that shows what they know, and reflect on their learning.
 Structured talk and assessment as and for learning are carefully woven into the process to build a thoughtful context for learning and to advance the thinking of all learners.
 Smart Learning realizes the goals of inclusivity and differentiation.

-It is a new vision in education.
 The use of Education technology can bring a huge change in education.
 Internet and e learning devices can make class room environment extremely amazing.
 Teaching through computer, internet and multimedia devices will be a common thing in future.
 Now a day’s different multimedia lessons are available.
 By using these multimedia lessons teachers may teach the students very easily.

 In these day Smart class and smart schools are very interesting dreams for students, teachers and the students.
 Students are very interested about the smart school and smart class.
 Several institutes are making their classroom smart and modern.
 They are working on “Smart School Project”.